-When we deny a claim, it means we do not believe it is covered under your plan and have not paid the claim.
-When that happens, we will send you an EOB with the reason we denied your claim.
+When we deny any treatment on your claim, it means we have not paid for that treatment.
+When that happens, we will send you an EOB with the reason we denied your treatment.
 If your claim is denied or modified, you may file an appeal to ask us to reconsider our decision.
 See the "Appeals" section for more information.